-- As a way to track the movement of the subsurface smoldering event towards the narrow area of the landfill that lies between the North and South quarries.
+- As a way to track the movement of the SSE towards the narrow area of the landfill that lies between the North and South quarries.

-- To monitor and determine the impact that the operation of the Gas Interceptor Well Plan has on the heat and gasses generated by the subsurface smoldering event.
+- To monitor and determine the impact that the operation of the Gas Interceptor Well Plan has on the heat and gasses generated by the SSE.